christina-sfmn/QuizApp/README.md

 # Quiz App

-Quiz application with questions on the topic of web development, created with HTML, TypeScript, and TailwindCSS.
+Quiz application with questions on the topic of web development, created with HTML, TypeScript, and Tailwind CSS.

 ## Table of contents